Updated: October 26, 2022

 - Retailers benefit from a reduced liability for any fraudulent transactions.
 For any fraud using a magnetic strip card, the burden of compensation lies on the retailer.
 But with any EMV or contactless fraud, the issuing bank is on the hook, keeping your business more safe.

-- Another mutual benefit is the speed of contactless payments.
-Mobile payments generally take about half the time as an EMV chip reader.
+- The most obvious mutual benefit of mobile payments is their speed.
+Contactless payments generally take about half the time as an EMV chip reader.
 The chip is an actual processor that requires more advanced communication to complete a transaction.
-A speedier checkout line keeps customers happy and retailers doing more business.
+A speedier checkout line will keep customers happy and retailers doing more business.

 - Furthermore, loyalty and discount memberships can be built into the payment app.
 This makes getting your customers signed up with their email address and a loyalty program even easier, allowing retailers to keep in contact with their customers.
 Consolidating everything into one payment app keeps everything simple and organized.

-It’s HIGHLY recommended.
-EMV-capable terminals are an absolute essential.
-Contactless is the next wave of the payment world, so it’s better to be ahead of the curve than playing catch-up.
-Plus, most contactless payment terminals double as EMV chip readers.
-And they’re affordable.
+Technically you don’t need a contactless payment terminal.
+However, taking mobile payments is highly recommended.
+Contactless will soon be the standard form of the payment world, so it’s better to be ahead of the curve than playing catch-up.
+Plus, most contactless payment terminals are both affordable, and double as EMV chip readers.

 Every retailer must be sure that their point of sale is compatible and integrated with a mobile payment platform.
 KORONA’s POS software is integrated with all forms of mobile payment.
-We can also provide any necessary hardware as well.
+We also provide all of the point of sale hardware you may need.
 Click below to find out more about how KORONA can help your small business grow.